HosseinAgha/Air-Hockey-CoffeeScript/readme.md

 ### How to build the project
 To build the project you should first download and install [Node.js](https://nodejs.org/download/). when nodejs installed, you shall do the steps below:
-You can skip parts 1 to 3 if you don't want to install these packages globally, but if you want to continue development using CoffeeScript it is recommended (specially coffee-script package).
+You can skip parts 1 to 3 if you don't want to install these packages globally, they will be installed locally inside your node project.

 1. install [CoffeeScript](http://coffeescript.org/) globally by using node package manager:
    enter this script in your terminal or command prompt: `npm -g install coffee-script`